 T1: This introductory course will focus on a variety of clinical applications supported by concepts in chemistry.
 The course begins with metabolic panels including clinical normal ranges.
 This course will focus on therapeutic drug monitoring, emergency toxicology, and metabolic diseases.
 Other important concepts include metals in medicine, biochemistry in diagnosis, and alcohols in biochemistry.
 Radioisotopes in medicine and its applications will conclude this course.
 Group activities serve to supplement these topics and encourage critical thinking in chemistry.
 Students will demonstrate clinical knowledge and its applications to real-life situations.
 Offered every fall, spring and summer.
 No prerequisites

-CHEM 198 Chem Career Seminar IA 0.5 sem. hrs.
+CHEM 198 Chemistry Seminar 1 sem. hr.